chewitty/cheutils/README.md

 grid using RandomSearchCV as in the following line.
 Note that, the pipeline can either be an sklearn pipeline or an estimator.
-The general idea is that, to avoid worrying about trying to figure out the optimal set of hyperparameter values for a given estimator, you can do that automatically, by adopting a two-step coarse-to-fine search, where you configure a broad hyperparameter space or grid based on the estimator's most important or impactful hyperparameters, and the use a random search to find a set of promising hyperparameters that you can use to conduct a finer hyperparameter space search using other algorithms such as bayesean optimization (e.g., hyperopt or Scikit-Optimize, etc.)
+The general idea is that, to avoid worrying about trying to figure out the optimal set of hyperparameter values for a given estimator, you can do that automatically, by adopting a two-step coarse-to-fine search, where you configure a broad hyperparameter space or grid based on the estimator's most important or impactful hyperparameters, and the use a random search to find a set of promising hyperparameters that you can use to conduct a finer hyperparameter space search using other algorithms such as Bayesian optimization (e.g., hyperopt or Scikit-Optimize, etc.)
 ```python
 from cheutils import promising_params_grid, params_optimization, AppProperties, load_dataset
 from sklearn.pipeline import Pipeline